sourcecred/docs/docs/beta/cred.md

  Each community can also change the weights of how much Cred is Minted from each action or reaction.
 For example, the SourceCred community uses the SourceCred emoji <img style="height:1em;" alt="SourceCred" src='https://sourcecred.io/img/favicon.png' /> to denote extra value, so it Mints more Cred than other emojis.
 Or, if a community values GitHub pull requests but uses Discourse for down time chats, they could make it so Discourse posts/replies Mint little Cred and GitHub activity Mints more.
 If you'd like to learn more about the plug-ins SourceCred currently supports, check out our [plug-ins link]().
 ADD PLUG-INS LINK WHEN IT EXISTS

-### 🔥 Cred Evaporation
-Since Cred can be created from nothing by community members, there must be a balance so that Cred maintains its worth.
-Our system is called **Cred Evaporation**, and is similar to how water evaporates from water sources to create rain.
-For every node on the Contribution Graph, a fixed proportion of its Cred Evaporates away, a proportion called alpha.
-The Cred that Evaporates replenishes the source from which Cred is Minted.

 ### 🍝 Want more?